-- Following the 2021 investment review and agreement of the DC investment beliefs, the Directors agreed that ESG factors should be taken account of within the default.
-This is done via the equity investments in the Britvic Equity and Britvic Balanced funds. - The Directors also offer alternative self-select funds: - an ethical fund, the Britvic Ethical fund which invests wholly in the LGIM Ethical Global Equity Index fund - a shariah compliant fund, the Britvic Shariah fund which invests wholly in the HSBC Islamic Global Equity Index.
+- The Directors believe that ESG factors should be taken account of within the default.
+This is principally done through the equity investments in the Britvic Equity Fund. - The Directors also offer alternative self-select funds: - an ethical fund, the Britvic Ethical Fund which invests wholly in the LGIM Ethical Global Equity Index Fund - a shariah compliant fund, the Britvic Shariah Fund which invests wholly in the HSBC Islamic Global Equity Index Fund.